Verifying JWTs

 The exact syntax will depend on the library you're using.

-If the token is valid, the returned object will contain the following properties:
+If the token is a valid design token, the object will contain the following properties:

 aud